Dishabhadauria30/E-commerce-Sales-Performance-Analysis/README.md

 > **Lower = better.** The 24% gap is statistically meaningful and drives the "focus on Corporate" recommendation.

 ### 📌 Why does Furniture look successful but isn't?
-> Furniture has $4.55M in sales (looks great!) but –$498K in profit (disaster).
+> Furniture has $4.55M in sales (looks great!) but $498K in profit (disaster).
-> This disconnect — high revenue, negative profit — is a classic case of **margin erosion through discounting.**
+> This disconnect  high revenue, negative profit  is a classic case of **margin erosion through discounting.**
-> Statistical signal: Tables alone show $2.23M in sales with –$305K profit.
+> Statistical signal: Tables alone show $2.23M in sales with $305K profit.
 Every table sold *costs* the business money.

 ### 📌 Seasonal Pattern (October–December spike)
-> Profit analysis revenue: $6.18M vs Q1 revenue: $3.50M
+> Profit analysis revenue: $6.18M vs monthly sales analysis revenue: $3.50M
-> That's a **77% increase** — a statistically strong seasonal effect.
+> That's a **77% increase** a statistically strong seasonal effect.
-> In data terms, this is called **time-series seasonality.** It repeats predictably year over year, making it plannable.
+> In data terms, this is called **time-series seasonality** It repeats predictably year over year, making it plannable.

 ---

 ## A Pinch of Machine Learning (Plain English)

-Want to take this analysis to the next level?
 Here's what ML could add:

 ###  Predict Which Orders Will Be Profitable
 > **Algorithm: Logistic Regression / Decision Tree**
 > Train a model on: discount %, category, segment, order month → predict if an order will be profitable or loss-making *before it ships.*
 > **Business value:** Sales reps get a real-time "profit risk score" when creating a deal.

-### Forecast Q4 Inventory Needs
+### Forecast monthly profit analysis Inventory Needs
 > **Algorithm: Time Series Forecasting (Prophet / Moving Average)**
 > Use 4 years of monthly sales data to predict next October–December demand per sub-category.
 > **Business value:** No stockouts on Copiers (your profit engine).
 No overstock on Tables (your loss-maker).